 If you want to consume something that contains it directly, “tart cherry juice has the highest concentration of melatonin out there,” Tracy says.
-She even told us that studies show if you drink 8 oz. in the morning and 8 oz. in the evening, it can greatly improve your sleep.
+Research shows if you drink 8 oz. in the morning and 8 oz. in the evening, it can greatly improve your sleep.
 To learn more, Tracy recommends checking out choosecherries.com.

 She comments that while a melatonin supplement can help, it doesn’t work for everyone.
 It’s much better to get it naturally from the food you eat.